yonatanvolog/jenga-ai-solver-build/README.md

 2. Run plot.py (there are 1 for the GSBAS and 3 for the other agents plots available, uncomment the plot you want to run).
    The Jenga development build should run automatically.
 If they fail to connect, simply rerun plot.py.

 Feel free to explore the code, experiment with the agents, and try out the interactive game!
+If you'd like to know more about the project, check out the file report-jenga.pdf.